 COMAC representatives have conceded that the first flight of the C919, which was scheduled to be completed this year, will likely not fly until April 2017.
 This schedule slippage will likely add another three to six months to the program development timeline, which was scheduled for the first half of 2019.
 The program status is that the first test aircraft has been completed, but the challenge is to complete the ground testing of a long list of requirements before flying it.

 This latest delay moves the program schedule further to the right, now about three years later than originally scheduled.
 If this schedule holds, it will be six years better than COMAC’s first aircraft, the ARJ-21, which ended up nine years behind schedule.

 COMAC has set a goal to account for 5% of the domestic market by 2020.
-It currently has 517 orders for the C919… Continue reading
+It currently has 517 orders for the C919 aircraft, with all but… Continue reading

 News from China is that the state has formally created the Aero Engine Corp of China.
 Headquartered in Beijing, the company has a registered capital of 50 billion yuan ($7.5bn), and 96,000 employees.
 The new company will consist of three current firms being merged.
 AVIC Aviation Engine Corp, Sichuan Chengfa Aero Science and Technology Co Ltd and AVIC Aero Engine Controls Co Ltd are the three firms that will together create the the Aero Engine Corp.

 The WSJ reports China’s president sees this as a strategic move.
 This is no surprise since aerospace is seen as a national industrial priority in China.

 China has struggled with the development of aero engines.
 It managed to copy the SU-27 to create an indigenous fighter.
 But China could not effectively copy the engines.
 China’s best fighters use Russian-made engines.
 Chinese commercial aircraft all use western-made engines.

 The consolidation mirrors, to an extent, what… Continue reading